SMA-Robotics-6843/GuardianGears25/README.md

     - Be careful when using the bumpers, you should release everything before changing which bumpers you are pressing

 Pathfinding controls:

 ![Drawing 04-02-2025 20 21 excalidraw](https://github.com/user-attachments/assets/e61c9e23-a830-4842-b46f-cbc1d6986c3c)

+## What to do better next time

+- Use sysid on a practice field to find values in TunerConstants and find the robot MOI for pathplanner
+- Tune autos on a practice field
+- Tune photonvision
+- Properly calculate PID values